 |Tokyo Electron||Q-EHS Promotion Center (Fuchu Technology Center)||May 1998|

 |Tokyo Electron Technology Solutions||Yamanashi Office (Fujii/Hosaka)Tohoku Office|

 |Tokyo Electron Miyagi||Taiwa Office|

 |TEL FSI||-||March 2013|

 Initiatives to Prevent Global Warming and Save Energy

-* In calculating CO2 emissions, the emission factor for TEL’s electricity consumption in Japan in fiscal 2017 was substituted by adjusted emission factors for the electrical power providers concerned.
+* In calculating CO2 emissions, the emission factor for TEL’s electricity consumption in Japan in fiscal year 2019 was substituted by adjusted emission factors for the electrical power providers concerned.
 The emission factor for TEL’s overseas electricity consumption was substituted by estimated factors calculated by the Federation of Electric Power Companies of Japan based on values published by the International Energy Agency (IEA)